Axel Petersson Döderhultarn: Recognition

 In 1909, Petersson was invited to participate in an exhibition in Stockholm.
 The public response to his work was overwhelming.
 Georg Nordensvan wrote in the newspaper Dagens Nyheter on 20 January 1909, "Axel Petersson's old men are irresistibly amusing.
-The depict such primitive art as one could wish for, made out of a couple of simple contours using only a couple of strokes, but, from an artist with sure eye and nimble hands.
+They depict such primitive art as one could wish for, made out of a couple of simple contours using only a couple of strokes, but, from an artist with sure eye and nimble hands.
 It is a new conception with a personal touch...small masterpieces of complete nonconformative art."

 After his success with the Stockholm exhibition, some of the museums in Sweden began purchasing his work.
 He had many requests to exhibit his work throughout Europe and the United States.
 In 1911 fifty-seven of his figures were on display in Oskarshamn, and the groundwork was laid for a Döderhultarn Museum.
 His work was also featured in exhibitions in Copenhagen, Brighton, Rome and Turin during 1911.
 The next year some of his work was shipped to the United States and the Swedish Consulate sent it on tour in several major cities: New York City (1913) and San Francisco and Chicago (1915).